“WHAT DO YOU MEAN I’VE BEEN DISCHARGED?”

 “YOU’RE ALWAYS WELCOME TO REAPPLY FOR TREATMENT WHEN YOU’RE READY TO COMMIT TO YOUR MENTAL HEALTH“

 Tell me: is your skin crawling?
 You’ve heard this before.
 Or maybe you were complicit, or even worse, believe it.
 Remember, commitment to therapy is a two-way street.
-Invest in your care as a patient is not just a reflection of attendance or frequency of psychotherapy sessions.
-In a system where contact and numbers are driving clinic scheduling and reimbursement for therapy, ‘welcome’ and ‘ready’ reflect dollars and cents.
+Investing in your care as a patient is not just a reflection of attendance or frequency of psychotherapy sessions.
+In a system where contact and numbers drive clinic scheduling, and therapy reimbursement, ‘welcome’ and ‘ready’ reflect dollars and cents.

 The conversation that just transpired is common practice in many outpatient mental health clinics operating on state Medicaid benefits and insurance to pay for treatment.
 In New York, the ‘Article 31 clinic’ (free-standing mental health community clinic) continues to be the semiotic locus for mental health treatment for impoverished, low-income, and disabled Americans seeking psychotherapy or medication management for psychiatric illness.